Foreign Malign Influencers

 •3 days

-17 sources in Foreign Malign Influencers are amplifying 63 narrative items relating to the narrative of escalating military conflict between Ukraine and Russia.
-These narratives highlight strategic withdrawals, territorial gains, retaliatory strikes, and the impact of foreign military support, illustrating the ongoing cycle of aggression and counteraction in the region.
+15 sources in Foreign Malign Influencers are amplifying 32 narrative items relating to the narrative of escalating military conflict and misinformation between Russia and Ukraine.
+These narratives highlight military actions, territorial claims, and accusations of false information, reflecting broader themes of propaganda, national security, and the geopolitical implications of the ongoing war.

 The Foreign Malign Influencers module tracks thousands of media organizations and individuals known to advance narratives that favor Russian, Chinese, Iranian, and similar interests.